amxcoding/StayActive/README.md

 The domain layer has no dependency on the other layers.
 It contains all entities, enums, exceptions, interfaces, types and logic specific to the domain layer.
 - ### [ConsolUI layer](ConsoleUI)
 For the console UI I have used the MVC design pattern.
-A class diagram was provided by HBO ICT for inspiration.
-However, I did give my own implementation to it.
 The console UI  depends on the infrastructure layer through dependency injection.
 - ### [Infrastructure layer](Infrastructure)
-I have used the provided class diagram for the template pattern provided by HBO ICT to make the database layer extensible.
-To access the database layer
-I make use of DAOs and Repositories.
+I have used a template pattern for the database command and query.
+To access the database layer I make use of DAOs and Repositories.